 In 1993 Zegart was a founder of The Alliance for American Quilts, a nonprofit organization that she served as Board President from 2000-2006.
 She led the efforts of its university and museum partners to preserve and share the nation's quilt heritage through projects such as «Quilt Treasures» and «Quilters' S.O.S. - Save Our Stories» and The Quilt Index, a searchable database of images and records (50,000 by the end of 2008) that can help to inspire and inform the work of quiltmakers, aficionados and scholars now and for the future.

 For more than fifteen years (1980-1995) Zegart was a member of the Board of the Louisville Visual Art Association, a not-for-profit contemporary art center where she served as Chair of the Board and headed several of the standing committees.
 She served several terms on the board of St. Francis School in Goshen, Kentucky.
 She was a member of the Class of 1985 of Leadership Louisville.
 In 2004, Zegart was honored by being named a Woman of Distinction by the Center for Women and Families in Louisville, Kentucky, and an Associate Fellow of the International Quilt Study Center at the University of Nebraska-Lincoln, Lincoln, Nebraska.
-In 2007 she was elected to the board of the World Affairs Council of Kentucky and Southern Indiana from 2007 to 2013.
+She served on the board of the World Affairs Council of Kentucky and Southern Indiana from 2007 to 2013.
 Her most recent effort is the Kentucky to the World initiative.

 Zegart holds a B.A. in Education from the University of Michigan.